 It anchors your goals and helps you stay on track with them.

-It serves as a simple and ever-present reminder of what you want to be and how you want to feel in 2018.
+It serves as a simple and ever-present reminder of what you want to be and how you want to feel this year.

-It’s a quick way to check whether a decision or action is aligned with your goals and your vision for 2018.
+It’s a quick way to check whether a decision or action is aligned with your goals and your vision for the new year.

 And your word makes it easier to decide where/how you should be investing your time, energy, and other resources.